Eric Pearce (broadcaster): Radio career

 In August 1954, Pearce said that "[Television is] the most potent force for good or evil that's ever been discovered in the communications field of entertainment."

 Pearce worked at numerous radio stations in the pre-television era, he had started at 2CH as an announcer upon arriving in Sydney from England.
 Upon relocating to Melbourne in 1940 he worked at 3XY in radio drama and as a studio manager.
 In 1942, after his war service, he transferred to 3DB as the chief announcer and feature compere.
-At 3DB he planned drama and music programmes, Life of Melba, Opera for the People and The Amazing Oscar Hammerstein; and the Mobil Quest.
+At 3DB he planned drama and music programmes, Melba (or Life of Melba), Opera for the People and The Amazing Oscar Hammerstein; and the Mobil Quest.
 He also hosted the annual Radio Hospital Appeal for four years.

 From April 1950 he was general manager of 5KA in Adelaide until October 1954 when he returned to Sydney.
 In August that year Pearce described the new medium of television, "It's the most potent force for good or evil that's ever been discovered in the communications field of entertainment."

 When GTV-9 purchased 3AK in April 1962, all GTV-9 personalities were expected to present programs on 3AK.
 The one-hour program, A Call from Eric, was a request program presented by Pearce from 9.00 am each weekday.

-In July 1993, Pearce was interviewed by Denzil Howson on his radio career for Once Upon a Wireless Productions, the recording is preserved by the National Film & Sound Archive.
+In July 1993, Pearce was interviewed by Denzil Howson on his radio career for Once Upon a Wireless Productions, the recording is preserved by the National Film and Sound Archive.